-Our engineers were called to a job for one of our domestic customers in Stood, Kent.
+Our engineers were called to a job for one of our domestic customers in Stood, Medway.
 Our customer called us at 16:25pm with a blocked and overflowing drain.
 We scheduled an engineer to attend immediately who turned up just an hour later at 17:20pm, cleared the blockage via high-pressure water jetting and ensured that the overflowing sewage was cleaned up and the area sanitised, leaving another happy customer!

 We offer our services to both domestic and commercial clients, 24/7 365 days a year.
 Our emergency contact number is 07392 184307.